barnumbirr/tweetuoso/README.md

 Twitter will then provide you with a PIN code that authenticates the connection between the client app and your Twitter account.

-Enter this PIN into Tweetuoso:
+Enter this PIN into the Tweetuoso prompt:

     $ PIN: 2781961